-Culture of vodka consumption has been practically ruined by the series of historical events in Russia over the course of the last hundred years.
+The culture of vodka consumption has been practically ruined by the series of historical events in Russia over the course of the last hundred years.
 The barbarian habit to snack drink after vodka instead of having an actual snack speaks volumes.
-General impoverishment as well as cultural degradation have played and are still playing major role in destruction of traditions, when gastronomy has been simply held hostage by the unfortunate historical changes that are still unfolding to date.
+General impoverishment as well as cultural degradation have played and are still playing the major role in the destruction of traditions when gastronomy has been simply held hostage by the unfortunate historical changes that are still unfolding to date.

 - sauerkraut with carrots and cowberry, crisp and golden in color